 The Administrator account should have access to all available folders.
-You will need to enable this account and to give it a password.
-See the link below for more information.
+You will need to enable this account and to give it a password, click here to see how to enable the Admininstrator account.

 If you don't see this tab it could be that 'Simple File Sharing' is enabled.
-See the link below for instructions on how to disable it.
+Cick here for instructions on how to disable Simple File Sharing.

 The 'Security' settings tab allows you to control which users have access to shared files and folders.
 Common options are 'Full Control' (users may read, change and delete files) and 'Read' to limit access so files cannot be changed or removed.

 If you need to reset the permissions of all files and folders within your shared folder, you can click the 'Advanced' button to find this option:

 Replace permission entries on all child objects with entries shown here that apply to child objects.